Koushikphy/Solve-ADT/Readme.md

-3 state explicit ADT equation is solved along theta grid in three cases:
+3 state explicit ADT equation is solved along theta grid using:
 1. Fortran with `DLSODA` subroutine from `ODEPACK`
-2. Python with interpolation and `LSODA` differential solver from scipy
+2. Python with interpolation and `LSODA` differential solver from scipy.
-3. Python with `LSODA` differential solver from scipy and Fortran interpolation routine used in "1" compiled with f2py

 Execute everything:
 ```bash